 The key components of managing performance successfully are:

-Unfortunately, where there is a problem it doesn't usually go
+Unfortunately, where there is a problem it doesn't usually go away by itself.

-apparent.
+Once you have isolated the root cause of the unsatisfactory performance, the solution to the problem should then become apparent.
 If you can remove or reduce the cause of the problem, the employee's performance is likely to improve.

 Secondly, try to nip problems in the bud.